heron-mc/heron-mc/trunk/docsrc/tutorials/quickstart.rst

 Getting the Supporting Libs
 ===========================

-The above example used minified, so called *hosted*, versions of GeoExt, OpenLayers and ExtJS from from http://cdnjs.com.
+The above example used minified, so called *hosted*, versions of GeoExt, OpenLayers and ExtJS from from http://cdnjs.com, including debug versions.
+This is the preferred way.

-In production environments and for debugging you may want to install these libraries on your own server, although CDNJS also provides debug versions of all libs.
+In certain production environments and for debugging you may want to install these libraries on your own server, although CDNJS also provides debug versions of all libs.
 Here's where to get them.

 #.
 Download GeoExt 1.1 or later from http://geoext.org.